-It is important for the town to ensure it has adequate infrastructure for a growing year-round population.
+It is important for the Island to ensure it has adequate infrastructure for a growing year-round population.
 The town's water, solid waste, public facilities, and roads are placed under tremendous pressure during the summer months.
 The town's public facility buildings such as the town hall, police, fire, library, and school buildings will need repairs and on-going maintenance as well as the town's road network and harbor.
-The town received state and federal funds to rebuild Menemsha Harbor which in 2010 had a catastrophic fire that destroyed the US Coast Guard Station and several town owned docks for commercial fishermen.
-The town has voted to appropriate funds to rebuild the docks within Menemsha Harbor.
 As mentioned previously, Chilmark does not have public water or sewer services.
-Chilmark and the entire Island is facing a critical problem protecting its water resources because of the nitrogen loading primarily from residential septic systems.
+Chilmark and the entire Island is facing a critical problem protecting its water resources due to nitrogen loading primarily from residential septic systems.
 One option to better mitigate the nitrogen loading problem is to establish a Septic Repair Program.

 The Chilmark Planning Board has also pursued an interest in reconciling protection of the town's rural character with the promotion of emerging alternative energy generation technology projects.
 The town is actively working with an island-wide work group to create regulations for the development of wind turbines while safeguarding nearby residents and significant community resources.
-A solar energy project is being investigating at the Town's Transfer Station.
+The town has successfully installed a solar energy project at the Town's Transfer Station.
 The town of Chilmark is represented on the Cape Light Compact (CLC).